Vegetarian's Japan Guide

 How to Get a Photo of the Former Chikuri-in’s Garden Reflections

-To take a reflection photo is actually really simple.
+To take a reflection photo is really simple.
 All you need to do is place your camera on the table and press the shutter.
 You can, of course, change your lens orientation and focal distance to form the kind of picture you like.

 In addition to the bright color in November, from early May to early June, the view of the green maple leaves reflecting on the table is also recommended.